 iPad Pro (any model)

-- iPad 1 and iPad 2 cannot be updated to the most recent operating system and are therefore not acceptable devices.
+- Many iPad models cannot be updated to the most recent operating system and are therefore not acceptable devices.
+Only the above are acceptable models.

 - The iPad mini is acceptable.
 The only difference between a standard iPad and the iPad mini is the screen size.
 Apps look the same on the iPad mini as they do on the standard iPad, the text and images are just a bit smaller due to the smaller screen.